 What can we learn from this in the affordable housing sector?

 I’m sure you are wondering: Where on earth is Tunde going with this?
 Where is the linkage?

 Whether we like to admit it or not, there is a lot to be learnt from Will Smith’s incident with Chris Rock.
 It feels like we’re in a somewhat similar position in the sector.
-Even though we’ve seen great progress in recent years, there have been several unfortunate incidents that have stained the housing sector’s reputation in recent months.
+Even though we’ve seen great progress in recent years, there have been several unfortunate incidents that have stained the affordable housing sector’s reputation in recent months.
 These isolated events don’t represent the vast majority of the good work being done by us but they have a disproportionate effect on how we are perceived from the outside.

 I’ve written before about the impact of negative news stories and in a funny way, we can learn from this incident.
 One bad incident can negate all of the good work that is being done if we’re not careful.

 We need to pull together and start righting this ship so we can reboot the reputation of the sector and restore the good name that we once had.
 It requires collective action, strong storytelling from our side, but also an honest conversation about the various issues facing social housing in general.